What do you think about when I say sexual health?

 Sexual health professionals agree that roughly your response has three parts:

-Desire: When someone really wishes to have sex with someone else, it is called ‘desire’.
+Desire: When someone really wants to have sex with someone else, it is called ‘desire’.
 Your desire to have sex (libido) is in your mind.

 Arousal: When someone is really turned on or horny it is called ‘arousal’.
 This is about the process that your body goes through to get ready for sex.